Tesla Music Streaming Services and Apps (Spotify, TIDAL, Slacker, TuneIn and more)

 You can navigate back to this menu to re-enable sources at any time.

 Missing Streaming Services

-Amazon Music, a close third-place finisher, also remains absent from Tesla’s audio streaming options.
+Amazon Music, the third most popular music streaming service in the U.S. remains absent from Tesla’s streaming options.
 Pandora is also not yet available from Tesla’s infotainment system.

 While a YouTube video app is available in the Theater section of the Tesla infotainment system (while parked), YouTube’s music streaming service, YouTube Music, is currently not supported.

 It should be noted that workarounds exist for playing content from excluded streaming services like Pandora, Apple Music, Amazon Music, Youtube Music, etc. through the use of Bluetooth streaming.